discovery-tecnologia/dsc-polymer-carousel/README.md

 | interval       | Time in seconds for transition | 5             |
 | parallax       | Active parallax scroll effect  | false         |

+Content should be section tags.
+The optional "background" attribute of the section defines the background image.

 ## Styling

 | Custom property |	Description                                        | Default |